 - a.
 Find the area of a rectangle with whole-number side lengths by tiling it and show that the area is the same as would be found by multiplying the side lengths. - b.
 Multiply side lengths to find areas of rectangles with whole-number side lengths in the context of solving real-world and mathematical problems and represent whole-number products as rectangular areas in mathematical reasoning. - c.
-Use tiling to show in a concrete case that the area of a rectangle with whole-number side lengths a and b + c is the sum of $a \times b$ and $a \times c$.
+Use tiling to show in a concrete case that the area of a rectangle with whole-number side lengths a and b + c is the sum of a × b and a × c.
 Use area models to represent the distributive property in mathematical reasoning.
-For example, in a rectangle with dimensions 4 by 6, students can decompose the rectangle into 4×3 and 4×3 to find the total area of 4×6 . - d.
+For example, in a rectangle with dimensions 4 by 6, students can decompose the rectangle into 4 × 3 and 4 × 3 to find the total area of 4 × 6. - d.
 Recognize area as additive.
 Find areas of rectilinear figures by decomposing them into non-overlapping parts, applying this technique to solve real world problems.

 Code Digital Student Experience Code Teacher Resources

-ISIP Area Square
+ISIP Areas of Squares

 ISIP Finding the Area of Squares

-ISIP Finding the Area of Rectangles
+ISIP Finding the Area of Polygons